dougeby/IntuneDocs/InTuneDocs/DeployUse/set-up-your-subscription-with-lookout-mtp.md

 >![screenshot of the Azure portal, Azure Active Directory service, properties page](../media/mtp/aad-group-display-name.png)

 The current release has the following limitations:
-* There is no validation that the names inputted are valid.
-Please make sure to use the “Display Name” shown in Azure portal for the Azure AD security group.
+* There is no validation for the group diplay names.
+Make sure to use the **Display name** shown in Azure portal for the Azure AD security group.
 * Creating groups within groups is not currently supported.
 Azure AD security groups specified should only contain users and not nested groups.

 ### Step 4: Configure state sync
-On the Intune connector State Sync page, specify what data should be sent to Intune.
-You must enable both device status and threat status in order for the Integration to work correctly.
+On the Intune connector State Sync tab, specify the type of data should be sent to Intune.
+Currently, you must enable both device status and threat status in order for the Integration to work correctly.
 These are enabled by default.
 ### Step 5: Configure error report email recipient information
-On the Intune connector error management page, enter the email address to which you want to send the error reports.
+On the Intune connector error management tab, enter the email address that should receive the error reports.

 ![screenshot of the Intune connector error management page](../media/mtp/lookout-mtp-connector-error-notifications.png)

 ### Step 6: Configure email notifications
 If you would like to receive email alerts for threats, sign in to https://aad.lookout.com  as the user receiving the notifications.
-Navigate to System > Preferences and choose the desired notifications and set them to ON.
+Navigate to the  **System** module, and on the **Preferences** tab, choose the desired notifications and set them to **ON**.
 Save your changes.
-![screenshot of the preferences page with the user account displayed](../media/mtp/lookout-mtp-email-notifications.png) If you no longer wish to receive email notifications, set the notifications to OFF and save your changes.
+![screenshot of the preferences page with the user account displayed](../media/mtp/lookout-mtp-email-notifications.png) If you no longer wish to receive email notifications, set the notifications to **OFF** and save your changes.
 ### Step 7: Configure threat classification
-Lookout MTP classifies mobile threats of various types .
-This permits threat classifications to represent different risk levels.
+Lookout MTP classifies mobile threats of various types.
 The MTP threat classifications have default risk levels associated with them.
-These can be edited at any time by the Lookout Administrator as shown in the Policy page shown in the screenshot below.
+These can be edited at any time by the Lookout administrator.
 ![screenshot of the policy page showing threat and classifications](../media/mtp/lookout-mtp-threat-classification.png)

 >[!IMPORTANT]
 > The risk levels specified here is an important aspect of MTP because the Intune integration calculates device compliance according to these risk levels at runtime.
 In other words, Intune Admin sets a rule in policy to determine a device is non-compliant if it has an active threat with a minimum level of -high, moderate, or low.
 The threat classification policy in MTP directly drives the device compliance calculation in Intune.

 ## Watching enrollment
-Once the setup is complete, Lookout MTP will start to poll Azure AD for devices that correspond to the specified enrollment groups.
-Information about the devices enrolled can be found on the Devices page.
+Once the setup is complete, Lookout MTP starts to poll Azure AD for devices that correspond to the specified enrollment groups.
+Information about the devices enrolled can be found on the Devices module.
 The initial status for devices is shown as pending.
 The device status will change once the Lookout for work app is installed, opened, and activated on the device.
 Details on how to get the Lookout for work app pushed to the device can be found in [configure and deploy Lookout for work apps](configure-and-deploy-lookout-for-work-apps.md) topic.
 ## Next steps
 [Enable Lookout MTP connection Intune](enable-lookout-mtp-connection-in-intune.md)